What Can an Individual Do to Further Public Health?

 - Create a “Health Buddy” System: Pair up with a friend to hold each other accountable for healthy habits.

-- put to work Apps: Use health tracking apps to monitor steps, sleep, or diet, and share progress with your community group.
+- make use of Apps: Use health tracking apps to monitor steps, sleep, or diet, and share progress with your community group.

 - Attend Local Health Events: Even a single event can spark new ideas and connections.